 This section describes the algorithm for Lake Surface Water Temperature (LSWT) production chain.
-For consistency with data produced in heritage projects, the version (v4.1) described here refers to the scientific versioning of the climate data record in a manner already familiar to users of data from these projects, with GloboLakes offering the most recent product generation as v4.0 (Carrea et al. 2019).
+For consistency with data produced in heritage projects, the version (v5.
+0) described here refers to the scientific versioning of the climate data record in a manner already familiar to users of data from these projects, with GloboLakes offering the product generation as v4.
+0 (Carrea et al. 2019) and the first version from Lake CCI being termed v4.
+1.

-The algorithm described here is consistent with the previous Globolakes v4.0 algorithm, with the exception of the following advances:
+The algorithm described here is consistent with the v4.
+1 algorithm described in ATBD v1.
+0, with the exception of the following advances: